jto/jto.github.io.sources/_posts/2015-05-19-typelevel_quicksort.md

 <script src="https://gist.github.com/jto/a9b288d5f613a1031789.js?file=17_qs.scala"></script>

 Just like a classical list, a `HList` is either empty, or a `head` and a `tail`.
 Note how similar the two definitions are!
-Traditionally, `HList` also store values.
+Traditionally, `HList` also stores values.
 Since we're only working in the type system, and for the sake of clarity, I removed the useless code.

 Let's create a type level list of natural numbers: